digitalocean/dots/README.md

 ### Generates nested value fields for nested arrays
 -  This is an existing issue with Kiota
 ### Converts fields which have `default` key to `defaultEscaped`
+- For example: default : true to deaultEscaped : true.

 # **A Full Documentation can be found here**